Tennessee Heritage Protection Act

-The Tennessee Heritage Protection Act (THPA) was enacted in 2013, and amended in 2016 and 2018.
+The Tennessee Heritage Protection Act (THPA) was enacted in 2013, amended in 2016, 2018, and 2023.
 It prohibits the removal, relocation, or renaming of a memorial that is, or is located on, public property without permission (a waiver).
-Permission requires a two-thirds vote of approval from the 29 member board of the Tennessee Historical Commission, 24 of whose members are appointed by the Governor and the remainder ex-officio.
+Changes enacted in 2023 require a two-thirds vote of approval from the nine member Tennessee Monuments and Memorials Commission.
+Until June, 2023 cases were heard by the board of the Tennessee Historical Commission, 24 of whose members are appointed by the Governor and the remainder ex-officio.
 The purpose of the Act is to prevent the removal of Confederate memorials from public places in Tennessee.
 As put by the New York Times, the Act shows "an express intent to prevent municipalities in Tennessee from taking down Confederate memorials."

 In 2018, because of Memphis's transfer of ownership of statues of Robert E. Lee and Nathan Bedford Forrest as a means of removing them (see Memphis Greenspace), an amendment to the Act prohibits municipalities from selling or transferring ownership of memorials without permission.
 The amendment also "allows any entity, group or individual with an interest in a memorial to seek an injunction to preserve the memorial in question."